Upcoming IPOs in 2023

 There are many companies and tech start-ups are expecting to go public next year.

 Recently, we have seen a great inflow of Initial Public Offerings or IPOs by the companies in the market.
 If you are among the people who are wondering what an IPO is or what is the meaning of IPO?
 Here, we are to guide you through the basics of the term and the concepts around it.
-The list of Upcoming IPOs in 2023 has some very big names backed by private equity firms and venture capital.

 What Is an Initial Public Offering (IPO)?